department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 ### Can I get a waiver so I don’t have to pay the premiums?

 Yes, in some cases.
 Under certain conditions, the basic S-DVI policy provides for a waiver of premiums for Veterans who are totally disabled.
 [Learn more about premium waivers](/life-insurance/disabled-and-terminally-ill/).

+You must pay your premiums for Supplemental S-DVI.